cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.COMMONCONTROLS.15.1v0.1
 The data storage region SHALL be set to be the United States for all users in the agency's GWS environment.

-- Rationale
-	- This policy is aligned with the concept of data sovereignty.
-Ensuring that data is stored in a specific region (in this case, the U.S. for FCEB agencies) affords the administrator of the GWS environment a degree of control and governance over their cloud data.
-	- FCEB agencies may need to meet specific regulations for various data classifications including data governance, security controls, privacy, and data residency.
-Being able to establish data sovereignty and identify residency regions can aid in these efforts.
+- _Rationale_: If not properly regulated, data could be stored in various regions, potentially exposing it to unauthorized entities.
+By implementing this policy, data is mandated to be stored in the U.S. by making it harder for potential adversaries to compromise the data and conforming to specific regulations related to data governance, security controls, privacy, and data residency.
-- Last Modified: October 30, 2023
+- _Last modified:_ October 30, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1591: Gather Victim Organization Information](https://attack.mitre.org/techniques/T1591/)